 In July 2018, MRP received from the BIR a LOA for the audit of all internal revenue taxes for 2010 to 2016.
 In August 2019, MRP received from the BIR a PAN for the audit of all internal revenue taxes including VAT for 2010 to 2016.
-MRP believes that the legal basis of the PAN is without merit and has filed protest letters with the BIR in September 2019 requesting the cancellation of the PAN, there is no reply from the BIR on the protest letters as of the date of this report.
+MRP believes that the legal basis of the PAN is without merit and filed protest letters with the BIR in September 2019 requesting the cancellation of the PAN.
+In April 2022, MRP received from the BIR a FAN for the audit of all internal revenue taxes including VAT for 2010 to 2016.
+MRP believes that the legal basis of the FAN is without merit and filed protest letters with the BIR in September 2019 requesting the cancellation of the PAN.
+In April 2022, MRP received from the BIR a FAN for the audit of all internal revenue taxes including VAT for 2010 to 2016.
+MRP believes that the legal basis of the FAN is without merit and has filed protest letters with the BIR in May 2022 requesting the cancellation of the FAN.
+There is no reply from the BIR on the protest letters as of the date of this report.

-19. Leases
+20. Leases